golemfactory/golem-architecture/gaps/gap-4_comp_manifest/gap-4_comp_manifest.md

 Computation Manifests are not required by the legacy Runtime capabilities and negotiations will commence as prior to introducing this feature.

+In some versions of the reference implementation [yagna](https://github.com/golemfactory/yagna) when neither `golem.srv.comp.manifest.net.inet.out.unrestricted` nor `golem.srv.comp.manifest.net.inet.out.urls` is present, but the payload is signed (as described in [Computation Payload Manifest](https://github.com/golemfactory/golem-architecture/blob/master/gaps/gap-5_payload_manifest/gap-5_payload_manifest.md)) the provider can allow unrestricted access to the requestor.
+This is not intended and will not work in future releases.
+The intention is that unrestricted access must be explicitly requested.

 ## Test Cases